nrfconnect/sdk-nrf/applications/matter_bridge/doc/matter_bridge_description.rst

 .. note::
     Currently the DFU over Bluetooth LE SMP and Matter OTA are not available for the ``nrf54h20dk/nrf54h20/cpuapp`` board target.

+The Matter bridge device has an additional functionality, enabling it to work as a smart plug.
+This feature provides an additional endpoint with an ID equal to 2, which represents Matter on/off smart plug device type functionality.
+This means that you can integrate the Matter bridge functionality into your end product, such as a smart plug, and avoid having to use a standalone bridge device.
+This is an optional feature and can be enabled by :ref:`Configuring the smart plug functionality <matter_bridge_smart_plug_functionality>`.

 .. _matter_bridge_app_bridged_support:

 Bridged device support